airslice/czml-writer-wiki/CZML/Rectangle.md

 This page describes the possible content of a CZML document or stream.
 Please read [[CZML Structure]] for an explanation of how a CZML document is put together.

-#Polygon
+#Rectangle

-A polygon, which is a closed figure on the surface of the Earth.
+A cartographic rectangle, which conforms to the curvature of the globe and can be placed on the surface or at altitude and can optionally be extruded into a volume.

 **Interpolatable**: no